 All that’s left is to ladle your Gumbo into a bowl with a serving of rice Steamed White Rice.
 Garnish the servings with chopped parsley or green onions or leave it plain.

 My bowl of gumbo is always accompanied by a few dashes of tabasco and saltine crackers.
-Yolanda and Neil said Cajuns like to serve their gumbo with potato salad.
+I’ve heard tale that some Cajuns like to serve their gumbo with potato salad.
 I tried it the last time I made this gumbo, and the Cajuns know what the hell they’re doing.

 You can also serve your gumbo with sliced bread.